-- Any URL (without the use of the [url]-tag, see below) will be converted into a link, similar to the VNDBIDs.
+- Any bare URL will be converted into a link, similar to the VNDBIDs.
 Example: 'http://vndb.org/' will be formatted as 'link'.

-- The classic BBCode [url]-tag.
-Can only be used in the form of [url=link]link title[/url].
+- Create a link, can only be used in the form of [url=link]link title[/url].

 - E.g. '[url=/v]List of visual novels[/url] and [url=http://blicky.net/]some external website[/url]' will be displayed as 'List of visual novels and some external website'